runeheidtmann/datascience/README.md

 Demonstration: https://youtu.be/IIEznpPxKdE

 ## CNN Style transfer
-Passion project: Learn how to copy style, so that we can apply techniques to robot-painting.
+Passion project: Learn how to copy style, so that we can apply techniques to robot-painting (Most code from internet).